CodeYourFuture/syllabus-archive/html-css/lesson1.md

   - A page header with a title and description for the site.
   - An articles section with three articles, each including a title, summary and a link.
   - Proper use of the semantic HTML tags we discussed.
-  - Research the `:first-child` psuedo-class and use it to style the first article so that it stands out from the others.
+  - Research the `:first-child` pseudo-class and use it to style the first article so that it stands out from the others.

 3. **Optional** (Est. 1 hour) Read about [advanced CSS selectors](http://learn.shayhowe.com/advanced-html-css/complex-selectors/) and then practice by playing this [CSS selector game](https://flukeout.github.io/).
 It gets hard at the end, but try your best!